Tipton Health Webinars

 The Nurse Leaders’ Crisis Toolkit – Strategies and Tactics to Lead Through a Crisis

 Led by former Pennsylvania Hospital CNO Mary Del Guidice, MSN, BS, RN, CENP, this session will help you develop a strategic approach for leading through a crisis.
-It will include communication and visibility strategies that engender transparency, strength, resilience, empathy and empowerment.
+It includes communication and visibility strategies that engender transparency, strength, resilience, empathy and empowerment.
 A nursing leader’s toolkit will be available for attendees.

 Successfully Deploy Your Most Valuable Resource – Staffing Implications and Prioritization During Crisis